HBRYU/ShittyDarwinInc/README.md

 # As the name suggests, this is not a professional research project.

-Rather, this is a samll hobby simulation that developed into something interesting enough to share.
+Rather, this is a small hobby side-project simulation that developed into something interesting enough to share.

 # NEAT